csams/parsr/parsr/query/README.md

 ```

 you'll get a `Result` whose children are all the entries named `CustomLog`
-beneath all of the top level entries named `IfModule`.
+immediately beneath all of the top level entries named `IfModule`.

-Each level of brackets represents a query against the corresponding level of the
+Each level of brackets represents a query against the corresponding level in the
 configuration, and brackets on the left filter what's available for brackets on
 the right to query against.

-Since entries in the brackets are queries, they can be more than simple values.
+Queries can be more than simple values.

 ```python
 dirs = conf["Directory", "/"]